Support our Nonprofit Magazine!

 This holiday season is different because of COVID-19, so most of that will be virtual.
 Still, I don’t think there’s a better time to look back on happy memories.

 Reminiscing is useful because it makes us happier while we’re thinking about it.
 It can also guide us into the future by reminding us what to strive for.

-Do you have a favorite memory of a December holiday?
+Do you have a favourite memory of a December holiday?

-Holiday Journal Prompt #4: If your 2021 was going to be a movie or a book, what would you want the theme to be?
+Holiday Journal Prompt #4: If next year was a movie or book, what would you want the theme to be?

 The purpose is for the word to represent what you want to attract, like “strength.”
 Or it could show how you want to be.
 Last year my word was “unbothered.”
 It could become a mantra you repeat to yourself when stressed, like “calm.”

 Think of it as a replacement for a new year’s resolution.